Nergisî: Education and career

 Nergisî was born c.
 1580 in Saraybosna (modern-day Sarajevo) in Ottoman Bosnia.
 His date of birth has not been documented clearly, but literary historians have discerned from his works that he must have been born between 1580 and 1585.
 After receiving his basic education in Saraybosna, he went to Constantinople, attending madrasa classes delivered by Kafzade Feyzullah Efendi, who taught him the art of calligraphy in the thuluth, taliq and naskh styles.
 He eventually had to drop out of education due to the financial difficulties caused by the death of his father, instead becoming an apprentice of Feyzullah Efendi and ending up as a müderris initially, and assisting with the tasks of kadis (judges).
-Eventually he became a kadi himself and served as the kadi in various towns in Rumelia (the modern-day Balkans) across the years, namely Gabela, Çaniçe, Mostar, Yenipazar, Elbasan, Banaluka and Manastır.
+Eventually he became a kadi himself, serving in various towns in Rumelia (the modern-day Balkans) across the years, namely Gabela, Çaniçe, Mostar, Yenipazar, Elbasan, Banaluka and Manastır.

 Nergisî spent the majority of his life in debt and moving around Rumelia, feeling unappreciated for his work, as is evident from his correspondence with other writers.
 He finally achieved the appreciation of Sultan Murad IV in the 1630s, with the Sultan appointing him as the official chronicler (vak'anüvis) for the expedition to capture Revan in 1635.
 After having set off from the capital to get to the front, Nergisî fell from his horse into a swamp near Gebze, and died in March/April 1635.